SWEG-2016EC-Batch/Quantum-leap/Project/README.md

-  if choice is 4 display user_address,user_sex,user_name,user_id with their respective position in the array
+  if the choice option for library login  is 4 display user_address,user_sex,user_name,user_id with their respective position in the array